Resources for Researchers

 Each of the following research methods uses one or more of the following principles*:

-• Public engagement – raising awareness of research, sharing knowledge, and creating a dialogue with patients and the public
+• Engagement – raising awareness of research, sharing knowledge, and creating a dialogue with patients and the public

-• Public participation – when patients and members of the public are recruited to take part in a study
+• Participation – when patients and members of the public are recruited to take part in a study

 *For the purpose of this page, we will use the above terms derived from NIHR publications Patient and Public Involvement and engagement | NIHR.